 Best cheap baby monitor

-If you're looking for a great audio-only baby monitor that doesn’t have any frills, but does all the basics well, without breaking the bank, then this could be the monitor for you.
-The sound quality is impressively clear and consistent and it's cheap as chips too.
+If you're looking for a great audio-only baby monitor that doesn't break the bank, this no-frills monitor is one to consider.
+It's a few years old, but it does all the basics really well, the sound quality is impressively clear and consistent, plus it's cheap as chips too.